VT Halter: New Ship Painting – Blast and Paint Booth

-With a growing order book, and tightening environmental controls, VT Halter needed to diminish its environmental footprint, decrease reliance on good weather in order to paint, and increase production in its blast and paint operations.
+With a growing order book and tightening environmental controls, VT Halter needed to diminish its environmental footprint, decrease reliance on good weather, and increase production in its blast and paint operations.

 BlastOne worked with VT Halter engineers to design and build a new advanced technology blast and paint facility to suit some very custom requirements.

-- Adjacent paint room for painting of small parts
+- Adjacent paint room to paint small parts

 - Designed for 24/7 operation in all weather conditions

-- Facility includes dehumidification to maximize the number of operating days
+- The facility includes dehumidification to maximize the number of operating days

 - 100% LED lighting to reduce energy consumption and carbon footprint

-VT Halter now has a serious competitive advantage over many of their competitors.
+VT Halter now has a serious competitive advantage over many of its competitors.

 Rob Mullins, Chief Executive Officer of VT Halter Marine says: “The installation of this new blast and paint facility is to incorporate cutting-edge technologies in our marine construction programs.
 We are now able to apply a diverse range of protective coatings regardless of the weather conditions.”